Table of Contents

 Cons of Filing Bankruptcy

 • Your credit score will take a hit: A Chapter 7 bankruptcy will remain on your credit report for 10 years, while a Chapter 13 bankruptcy stays on your report for seven years.
-During that time, it will likely be much harder to secure new lines of credit, as lenders may see the bankruptcy filing as a red flag.
+During that time, it will likely be much harder to secure new loans or lines of credit, as lenders may see the bankruptcy filing as a red flag.

 Here’s a look at the pros and cons of filing for Chapter 7 bankruptcy at a glance:

-Pros of Filing for Bankruptcy | Cons of Filing for Bankruptcy |
+| Pros of Filing for Chapter 7 Bankruptcy | Cons of Filing for Chapter 7 Bankruptcy |

-Stay of collections and repossessions | Puts a negative mark on your credit report, making it harder to securing new lines of credit for many years |
+| Bankruptcy triggers a stay of collections and repossessions. | It puts a negative mark on your credit report, making it harder to secure new loans or lines of credit for many years. |

-Debts will be settled for less than what you owe | Not all debts can be discharged, including student loans, tax liens, and court-ordered child support and alimony |
+| Debts may be settled for less than the amount you owe. | Not all debts can be discharged, including student loans, tax liens, and child support. |

-A chance to hit the restart button and start rebuilding your financial life | You may lose assets that the court says need to be liquidated to pay creditors |
+| You get a chance to hit the restart button and start rebuilding your financial life. | You may lose assets if the court determines they need to be liquidated to pay creditors. |

-Recommended: Debt Convenants Explained
+Recommended: Debt Covenants Explained

 The Takeaway